gitmesome/GoPuff/README.md

 Tests:
 cart_spec - adds the first soda to the cart, got to the cart, delete that soda
-search_spec - look for Whoopers, thare are none in Provo (That may be different somwhere else), then look for a Milky Way, which is found
+search_spec - look for Whoopers, there are none in Provo (That may be different somwhere else), then look for a Milky Way, which is found

 5. `bundle install`
 6. `rspec cart_spec.rb`